jorions/server-utils/README.md

     OR

-    Number (status to return, which means the thrown error.message is sent) ...
+    Number (status to return, which means the thrown error.message is sent; if >= 500, logs as an error) ...
   defaultMessage: same as msg
 }